moja-global/About_moja_global/CONTRIBUTING.md

 We welcome all kinds of bug reports, user feedback and feature requests!

-We have created some issue templates to assist you in this.
-Please use these templates and create [a new issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) in the relevant project's repository.
+We've created some issue templates to assist you in this.
+Please use them to create [a new issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) in the relevant project's repository.

 ## How to Review & Contribute Science Design?

 Most of our code is informed by an underlying Science Design.
-We develop these designs collaboratively, so your contributions are most welcome!
+We develop these designs collaboratively and your contributions are most welcome!

 Every science-based project contains Science Designs under a directory named **Science**.
 There you can find:
 * PDFs that contain completed Science Designs.
-* Markdown (or `.md`) files that contain link to a Science Design document that is under development.
+* Markdown (or `.md`) files that contain link to a Science Design document that is still under development.

 For instructions on how to contribute Science Designs, please read [this](Contributing/How-to-Contribute-Review-Science-Design.md) document.

-You should read the Science Design documents of a project, before contributing to it.

 ## How to Suggest UI/UX Improvements?

 One of the most important areas of improvement to our flagship software FLINT is the user interface.
 We really need your help with this!

-If you have ideas on how we can imporove, please share them with us by creating a [new issue].
+If you have ideas on how we can improve, please share them with us by creating a [new issue].
 We could then [start a new project](Contributing/How-to-Start-a-New-Project.md) for your idea!

 ## How to Contribute Translations?

 Right now our interfaces do not support translations and we also don't have a translation strategy in place.
-But we want to reach everyone, including those who do not speak English well.
-If you have any ideas in this regard then please share them with us by creating a [new issue].
+But we want to change this.
+We want our projects to be accessible to non-English speakers.
+If you have any ideas then please share them with us by creating a [new issue].

 ## Are There Other Ways of Contributing?